Louisville Industrial Park

 Atlantic Tank & Barrel Company

 The Louisville Cooperage Company acquired Atlantic Tank & Barrel on November 17, 1933.
-12 The company ramped up production with the installation of new machinery and began producing 1,200 barrels per day by December 10.
-The Louisville Cooperage was acquired by Schenley Distillers in 1959 and operated as a subsidiary.
+12 It ramped up production with the installation of new machinery and began producing 1,200 barrels per day by December 10.
+The Louisville Cooperage was acquired by Schenley Distillers in 1959 and operated as a subsidiary, eventually becoming the Lanham Lumber & Dried Kiln Company.
 14

-Lanham Lumber & Dried Kiln closed in 1986 but the plant reopened by Louisville Hardwoods 14 in June 1987.
-18 It consolidated operations to its southern Indiana facility by 1999.
+Lanham Lumber & Dried Kiln closed in 1986 but the plant was reopened by Louisville Hardwoods 14 in June 1987.
+18 It consolidated operations to its factory in southern Indiana by 1999.
 17

 Tobacco By-Products & Chemical Corporation

-In August 1899, the Continental Tobacco Company acquired the Louisville Spirit Cured Tobacco Company and formed the Kentucky Tobacco Product Company to utilise tobacco stems for the manufacture of fertiliser, insecticide for sheep and cattle, among other products.
+In August 1899, the Continental Tobacco Company acquired the Louisville Spirit Cured Tobacco Company and formed the Kentucky Tobacco Product Company to utilize tobacco stems for the manufacture of fertilizer, insecticide for sheep and cattle, among other products.
 15 16 It also produced “dip sauce” that was designed to make weak tobacco taste stronger.
 10

-In 1963, Tobacco By-Products & Chemical was consolidated under VCC’s Black Leaf Products Division, continuing to manufacture pesticides under the Black Leaf Products label at the south Louisville site until 1955.
-14 VCC sold the pesticide formulating plant to the Diamond Black Leaf Company in 1955 which operated until its liquidation in 1957.
+The Tobacco By-Products & Chemical had been acquired by the Virginia-Carolina Chemical Corporation (VCC) of Richmond, Virginia by 1947 and continued to operate the property under the Tobacco By-Products brand name.
+14 VCC consolidated Tobacco By-Products into its Black Leaf Products Division in 1953 and continued to manufacture pesticides under the Black Leaf Products label at the south Louisville site until 1955, 14 when the plant was sold to the Diamond Black Leaf Company which operated it until its liquidation in 1957.
 13 14

 The Diamond Alkali Company, the sole stockholder of the Diamond Black Lead Company, acquired ownership of the bankrupt company and continued operations until 1959.
 14

-Tony Young purchased the former industrial site for $1.9 million in August 1999 for Derby City Warehousing, 17 renaming the site Louisville Industrial Park.
+Tony Young purchased the former industrial sites for $1.9 million in August 1999 17 and renamed it Louisville Industrial Park.
 1 The company spent $100,000 on environmental cleanup.
 17 A few small businesses opened on the site, including a lumber warehouse and distribution facility.
 1

-ExxonMobil, Occidental Chemical Corporation and Grief Inc., all stakeholders in the cleanup through various mergers or acquisitions over the years, proposed the demolition of all 14 remaining buildings, the removal of concrete slabs and soil down to six inches below the surface, and a deed limitation that the property can only be used for industrial or commercial businesses.
+A site characterization study in 2015 stated that the site contained dangerous pollutants at hundreds to thousands of times higher than safe limits, and it proposed the excavation of 4,578 cubic yards of contaminated soil at 16 locations and the cleaning of catch basins and sewer lines to remove contaminated sediment.
+3 ExxonMobil, Occidental Chemical Corporation, and Grief Inc., all stakeholders in the cleanup through various mergers or acquisitions over the years, proposed the demolition of all 14 remaining buildings, the removal of concrete slabs and soil down to six inches below the surface, and the inclusion of a deed limitation stipulating that the property could only be used for industrial or commercial businesses.
 1 3